 Specialties

-My clinical work often addresses anxiety, depression, mood changes, difficulties in relationships, low self-esteem, and the psychological impact of major life events such as loss, trauma, separation, or illness.
+I treat people who suffer from anxiety, depression, mood changes, difficulties in relationships, low self-esteem, and the impact of major life events such as loss, trauma, separation, or illness.

-While these experiences may share familiar names, such struggles can be deeply personal—and the work they call for is unique.
+While these experiences may share familiar diagnoses, such struggles can be deeply personal—and the work they call for is unique.

 Treatments